-- If you have not done so already, you will have an opportunity to discuss this procedure with Dr. Goldman.
+- If you have not done so already, you will have an opportunity to discuss this procedure with the doctor.
 He will ask you pertinent questions about your illness.

 - After your questions have been answered, a medication will be given intravenously, which will make you sleepy and relaxed.
 You will be monitored (blood pressure, heart, oxygen).
 You will have nasal oxygen.

 DURING THE PROCEDURE

 - When you are properly relaxed, you may be placed on your left side to pass the tube.
 Air will be used to destend the colon for better visualization.
 Most of this air will be removed and can be expelled by the patient later.

 - The room will be darkened; you will be allowed to lie down and rest while the doctor examines your colon.
 You will be drowsy and comfortable during the examination which takes 10-15 minutes.